mkredzel/instagram-bot/README.md

 # Instagram Bot
-Very simple to use, instagram crawler that likes and comments photos by hashtag.
+Very simple to use, instagram crawler that likes and comments photos based on hashtags.
 You can use as many hashtags and pictures as you like.
 It will loop and like/comment them all.

 Don't forget to star this repo before you fork it 😉